-Green energy may have price stability & lower costs.
-Blue-sky EV ambitions too, means it can help to electrify all transport.
-Yet all energy suffered 2022 from inflation, as tight supply struggled to meet demand.
-Blended US wind/solar power costs rose in 2022 to \$45.93 MWh, up 34% since 2021.
-Compare with US costs in 2018 nearer \$30.
-Such cost increases may slacken ahead - especially if/when costs for steel, labor, shipping stabilize, fall.
-Or, may plateau fairly high and stay a while, not fall yearly as before.
-Needed now, are looser supply chains, far lower inflation, and better predictability, with all 3 much-desired in clean energy.
+Yet all energy suffered 2022 from inflation.
+Blended US wind/solar power costs rose in 2022 to \$45.93 MWh, up 34% from 2021.
+Compare that, to US costs in 2018 near \$30.
+Cost rises may slacken ahead - especially if steel, labor, shipping stabilize, fall.
+Or may fall a bit, plateau fairly high and stay a while, not falling yearly as before.
+Needed is no war, much looser supply chains, far lower inflation, better predictability/support; all much-desired in clean energy.

-That said, which EU nations, if any, moderated their own cost electricity increases in 2022?
-Which were relatively-successful?
-All Europe struggled on gas making electricity & heat.
-As gas prices jumped, continent-wide, they did so too of course in Spain: Europe's biggest LNG plant is based in Barcelona.
-Note then, that Spain & Portugal stood out for relatively-better priced electricity.
+That said gas too in Europe/UK may stay pricey; its gas storage (1,129 TWh) only meets 21% of its demand (around 5,000 TWh).
+Which EU nations moderated their own cost electricity increases 2022?
+Which, relatively-successful?
+All Europe struggled on gas electricity & heat.
+As gas jumped continent-wide, it did so too of course in Spain: Europe's biggest LNG plant is in Barcelona.
+Note then, Spain & Portugal stood out for relatively-better priced electricity.
 How?
-All Europe looks 'first' to best/cheapest power, so oft to wind & solar; they'll also first turn to hydro, coal, nuclear.
-But they rely most of all importantly, on costly natural gas to meet a key remainder of demand.
-Natural gas, firm & dispatchable thus ensures overall grid stability: it's what determines the overall 'price for electricity'.
+All European nations looks 'first' to best/cheapest power, so oft to wind & solar; they'll also first turn to at home-hydro, coal, nuclear.
+But they rely most important of all, on costly natural gas to meet a key remainder of demand.
+Natural gas is firm & dispatchable.
+It ensures the overall grid stability: gas is thus what determines the overall 'price for electricity'.

-This energy-pricing system birthed in 1990s, a bit absurd today, means lately-costly natural gas as a key fuel determines what all power plants are paid, per megawatt.
-Hence nuclear power, & renewables (latter with free fuel) are two fixed-cost generators - which meant that in 2022 they got financial 'windfalls'.
-These 2 zero- CO_2 sources benefitted in 'unforeseeable' ways, from spiking gas costs.
+This energy-pricing system birthed 1990s, is a bit absurd today.
+Means that now-costly natural gas is key fuel to determine what all power plants are paid, per megawatt.
+Hence for nuclear & renewables (latter with free fuel) as fixed-cost generators - it meant that in 2022 they got financial 'windfalls'.
+These 2 zero-CO2 sources, clean+nuclear benefitted in 'unforeseeable' ways, from spiking gas costs.
 As for Spain & Portugal, they'd cleverly asked the EU early in that year to allow a different pricing mechanism.
-Given they'd long used relatively a lot of renewables solar/wind, had fewer connections to pan-European grid, and had relatively smaller reliance on Russian gas, they were granted exceptions.
-Spain was importing much of its gas via LNG vessels that came more conveniently from Algeria, from US, etc.
+As they'd used relatively a lot of renewables solar/wind, and had fewer connections to pan-European grid, relatively less reliance on Russian gas, they were granted Exceptions.
+Spain was already importing much of its gas via LNG vessels (not pipes) and that came more conveniently from Algeria, US, etc.

-That change separated the \in price paid for gas, which might rise to $\in 100$, $\in 200$, even $\in 300$ per megawatt - from a set $\in 40$ 'fixed cost' for zero-carbon hydro, nuclear, wind, and solar.
-In effect kept better, deflationary, zero-carbon generators from enjoying greater profits - as gas-costs soared.
-Much natural gas still was used - yet was relatively less-inflationary for the 2 lberian sister nations, Spain & Portugal.
+That change separated \notin paid for gas which might rise to \notin 100, \notin 200, even \notin 300 per megawatt - from a set \notin 40 'fixed cost' for zero-carbon hydro, nuclear, wind, and solar.
+In effect this kept better, deflationary, zero-carbon generators from enjoying greater profits - as gas-costs soared.
+Much natural gas still was being used - yet it proved relatively less-inflationary for these 2 lberian sister nations, Spain & Portugal.
 There were interesting consequences.